-As described above, listed companies in Japan generally use a precaution-type anti-takeover measure.
+As described above, the typical anti-takeover measure used by listed companies in Japan is a precaution-type anti-takeover measure.
 However, since the Bull-Dog Sauce case in August 2007, we have seen fewer attempts at hostile acquisition.
-In addition, the tender offer regulations under the FIEL were amended so that the offeror must now disclose more information prior to the tender offer and the target company has the right to issue a questionnaire to the offeror.
-In consequence, the number of listed companies that adopt anti-takeover measures has slightly decreased for seven consecutive years.
+In addition, the tender offer regulations under the FIEL were amended so that an offeror must now disclose more information prior to a tender offer and a target company has the right to issue a questionnaire to the offeror.
+In consequence, the number of listed companies that adopt anti-takeover measures has slightly decreased for 11 consecutive years.